 Miller Sands are specialist divorce solicitors in Cambridge, who can help you with the breakdown of a relationship.
-We offer a FREE initial half hour consultation on all divorce matters.
+We offer a FREE initial half hour face-to-face consultation on all divorce matters.
 Call us to book an appointment.
 Unfortunately we cannot offer this service over the telephone.

 When a marriage breaks down it is important to consider at an early stage what options are available to ensure as much certainty and stability as possible.
 We can help you draw up the terms of an agreement between you and your spouse in a Separation Agreement, or advise and represent you on Divorce or Judicial Separation.